Same-sex marriage in Finland

 Same-sex marriage has been legal in Finland since 1 March 2017.
 A bill for the legalisation of same-sex marriages was approved by the Finnish Parliament in a vote of 101–90 on 12 December 2014, and signed into law by President Sauli Niinistö on 20 February 2015.
 Further legislation to harmonise other laws with the legalisation of same-sex marriage was passed in 2016.
 The laws took effect on 1 March 2017.
 Polling suggests that a majority of Finns support the legal recognition of same-sex marriage.
 Finland was the last Nordic sovereign state, the twelfth country in Europe and the twentieth in the world to allow same-sex couples to marry nationwide.

 From 2002 until 2017, Finland recognized registered partnerships for same-sex couples, which provided the same rights and responsibilities as marriage with the exception of joint adoption rights and the right to a joint last name.

 Registered partnerships

+Legislative action

 Legislation introducing registered partnerships (rekisteröity parisuhde, /fi/; registrerat partnerskap, /sv/) (Note: registrerejuvvon párragaskavuohta, /sme/; registeristum parâkoskâvuotâ; rekisterõsttum paarrkõskkvuõtt.) for same-sex couples was passed by the Parliament of Finland on 28 September 2001 with a vote of 99–84.
 The law went into effect on 1 March 2002.
 Registered partnerships, which were available only to same-sex couples, provided the same rights and responsibilities as marriage for opposite-sex couples, except for adoption rights and the ability to take a common family name, and they were registered and dissolved using a procedure similar to that for civil marriage.
 The legislation also granted immigration rights to a foreign partner.